You already know what you want – so why is clarity still missing?

 What is the T-GROW model?

 T-GROW adds a Topic stage before the standard four GROW stages.
 The Topic stage establishes the broad subject area before narrowing to a specific Goal.
-T-GROW is particularly useful for coaching sessions where someone arrives without a clear issue and needs preliminary exploration to identify what to focus on.
+Use T-GROW when the person arrives without a defined issue and needs to identify what to focus on first; use standard GROW when they already have a specific goal and need help achieving it.

 What are the limitations of the GROW model?